The Resources to Launch and to Lead

 Work in interdisciplinary teams and at an accelerated pace to practice the steps integral to starting a social venture.
-The course uses the Lean Launchpad and Social Blueprint Business Design methodologies to frame insights, strategies, and practices that distinguish social ventures, such as vision & values and social impact assessment.
+The course uses the Lean Launchpad and Social Blueprint Business Design methodologies to frame insights, strategies, and practices that distinguish social ventures, such as vision and values and social impact assessment.

 The Startup Lab

-Working with fellow students across disciplines, team up with local venture-backed startups to help identify, frame and address strategic business challenges.
+Working with fellow students across disciplines, team up with local venture-backed startups to help identify, frame, and address strategic business challenges.

 See the full list of Berkeley MBA experiential learning opportunities.

 Entrepreneurship Scholarship Opportunities